-Winter 2018 Orton-Gillingham Tutoring!
+Spring 2019 Orton-Gillingham Tutoring!
 We are Merrimack Valley's foremost Orton-Gillingham certified practitioners for dyslexia and reading differences.
-We've also raised children with reading and learning differences.
-We offer a telephone consultation for a nominal fee.
-To inquire, please contact us by email with details about your child and your location, and we'll respond as quickly as possible. - click here!
+Our team of O-G certified practitioners have also raised children with dyslexia, processing and executive function differences; understanding your child's need very well.
+To inquire into our availability, please contact us by email with details about your child and your location, and we'll respond as quickly as possible. - click here!

 Symptoms of a Dyslexic Learner and a Reading Difference